rockmusicmaker/junior/README.md

 - **Session History**: Automatically saves conversation history with timestamps
 - **File Context**: Include file contents in your prompts for AI analysis
 - **Safety Controls**: Restricts file operations to the current directory
-- **Structured Actions**: AI responses are parsed for specific file actions

 ## Installation